grnet/synnefo/docs/admin-guide.rst

     * administrator may also enforce a user to get verified using the ``snf-manage user-modify --verify <userid>`` command.

 Account activation
 ``````````````````

-Once user gets verified it is time for astakos to decide whether or not to
+Once the user gets verified, it is time for Astakos to decide whether or not to
 proceed through user activation process.
 If ``ASTAKOS_MODERATION_ENABLED``
 setting is set to ``False`` (default value) user gets activated automatically.

-In case the moderation is enabled astakos may still automatically activate the
+In case the moderation is enabled Astakos may still automatically activate the
 user in the following cases:

     * User email matches any of the regular expressions defined in